Dias Angga Putra

-Dias Angga Putra (born 6 May 1989) is an Indonesian professional footballer who plays as a right-back for Liga 2 club Bekasi City.
+Dias Angga Putra (born 6 May 1989) is an Indonesian professional footballer who plays as a right-back for Championship club RANS Nusantara.

 Personal life

 In November 2014, Dias got married.
 His mother is from Ternate, Maluku.

 Club career

 He signed a two-year contract with Pelita Bandung Raya on 26 November 2013.
 In November 2014, he signed again with Persib Bandung.